 An artificial intelligence algorithm deployed in the Coronavirus/COVID-19 topic of the L·OVE platform provides instant notification of articles with a high likelihood of being eligible.
-The authors review them, decide upon inclusion, and update the living web version of the review accordingly.
-If meta-analytical pooling is possible from retrieved evidence, we will do this to derive more precise estimates of effect and derive additional statistical power.
+The authors review them, decide upon inclusion, and update the living web version of the review

 The focus has been on RCTs studies for all included therapeutic pharmacological interventions (adults and children).
 Adults and children exposed to or with confirmed or suspected COVID-19 were and will be included.
 Trials that compare interventions head-to-head or against no intervention or placebo is the focus.
-We have focused on comparative effectiveness studies that provide evidence on patient-important outcomes (mortality, invasive mechanical ventilation, symptom resolution or improvement, infection (prophylaxis studies) and severe adverse events).3

-For studies that assessed thromboprophylactic interventions we also assessed venous thromboembolic events and major bleeding.
+We have focused on comparative effectiveness studies that provide evidence on patient-important outcomes (mortality, invasive mechanical ventilation, symptom resolution or improvement, infection (prophylaxis studies), hospitalization (studies that included patients with non-severe disease) and severe adverse events).3 For studies that assessed thromboprophylactic interventions we also assessed venous thromboembolic events and major bleeding.
+For the outcome "hospitalization" we included information from studies reporting the number of hospitalization.
+We did not include information from studies reporting a combination of hospitalizations and medical consultations.
 No electronic database search restrictions were imposed.

 For any meta-analytical pooling, if and when data allow, we pool all studies and present the combined analysis with relative and absolute effect sizes.
 To assess interventions' absolute effects, we applied relative effects to baseline risks (risks with no intervention).
 We extracted mortality and invasive mechanical ventilation baseline risks from the ISARIC cohort as of December 18, 2020.^{5,6} For baseline infection risk in exposed to COVID-19 we used estimates from a SR on physical distancing and mask utilization,7 and for adverse events and symptom resolution/improvement we used the mean risk in the control groups from included RCTs until December 18, 2020.
-For venous thromboembolic events and major bleeding we used the mean risk in the control groups from included RCTs until March 25, 2021.
+For venous thromboembolic events and major bleeding baseline risk we used the mean risk in the control groups from included RCTs until April 14, 2021.
 For mortality, there were some drug instances whereby we provide systematic-review (meta-analysis) evidence indirectly related to patients with COVID-19 e.g. corticosteroids in patients with ARDS.